Peter Key – in the third person … or Third Man

 1998 marked a move to Cambridge when Peter joined Microsoft Research’s European Research Centre in Cambridge, U.K., and later led the Systems and Networking area.
 He was Assistant Lab director in 2005.
 His personal research focused on Distributed Control, Application Performance, Quality of Service and Stochastic Networks.
 Application areas included congestion control, multipath routing in wired and wireless networks, home networking, and the economics of networks.

 in 2011 he started a new group on Networks, Economics and Algorithms at Microsoft Research, to work at the interface of Computer Science and Economics.
 The team published work on Search auctions, Crowd Sourcing, Network Games and Bargaining Games.
-He retired from Microsoft in September 2017.
+He retired from Microsoft in September 2017, and become an Independent Consultant.

 He is a Visiting Fellow at the Statistical Laboratory, Cambridge, and a Fellow of the ACM (FACM), Fellow of the IEEE (FIEEE) , Fellow of the Institution of Engineering and Technology (FIET) and Fellow of the Institute of Mathematics and its applications (FIMA).
 In 1999 he was Technical co-chair of the 16th International Teletraffic Congress (ITC) , Program co-chair for Sigmetrics 2006 and Program co-chair of CoNEXT 2011.